cwallacebailey/Project3_battleships_template/README.md

 Easy - Each turn the computer guesses a random location regardless of whether or not it hit a target in the previous round.

 Hard - The computer guesses at random until it hits a target.
 Once it hits a target it iterates around the hit by one space to see if other targets are there.
-These are added to an array and the computer targets these coordinates in the next rounds until the array length is zero afterwhich the computer returns to guessing at random.
+These are added to an array and the computer targets these coordinates in the next rounds until the array length is zero after which the computer returns to guessing at random.

-In order to develop the hard mode I create a simulation in which the computer tried to clear the board as quick as it could without any user input.
-In Easy mode for a 5x5 board this took between 23 and 25 turns.
-With the hardmode iteration this bacame around 12 turns.
-When testing the game I beat the easy mode everytime.
-I beat hardmode around one in ten tries.
+To develop the hard mode, I create a simulation in which the computer tried to clear the board as fast as it could without any user input.
+In Easy mode for a 5x5 board, this took between 23 and 25 turns.
+With the hard-mode iteration this became around 12 turns.
+When testing the game I beat the easy mode every time.
+I beat hard-mode around one in ten tries.

 [return to contents](<#contents>)

 ### Gameplay

-Initially the user is presented with the view below showing their ship placement and a blank board for the computer:
+Initially, the user is presented with the view below showing their ship placement and a blank board for the computer:

 ![Board](readme_images/board.png)